sonicepk/factor/README.md

 So the first thing to do when trying to factorise a number is to first use Miller-Rabin to determine that the number we are evaluating is or is not a prime to start with.
 If it is not a prime, then move onto trying to factorise it.

+If you are looking to do this properly try using Math::Prime::Util

 .e vim: expandtab filetype=rst shiftwidth=4 tabstop=4